Data transparency

+Our Double Materiality Assessment (DMA) helps define the areas to focus on.
+We acknowledge that there can be gaps in our data, but we are committed to addressing this over time to increase our data transparency in JYSK.
 Our goal is to provide clear and accessible updates about our sustainability work, enabling customers to make informed decisions by increasing their knowledge of how we approach and work with sustainability at JYSK.

 In the following sections, we will explain more about:

-Double Materiality Assessment
+- Double Materiality Assessment

-Our DMA from 2024 evaluates our business from both inside-out and outside-in perspectives, identifying the areas that are most material to JYSK based on the negative and positive impacts, risks, and opportunities (IROs) we face.
-Our actions within sustainability will be in line with the findings of the DMA, as we will prioritise the most material topics.
+Our first DMA was made in 2024 and is updated annually.
+The DMA evaluates our business from both inside-out and outside-in perspectives, identifying the areas that are most material to JYSK based on the negative and positive impacts, risks, and opportunities (IROs) we face.

 As a large and growing international retailer, we recognise that we have a negative impact in certain areas, and the DMA process has been a method for JYSK to gain further insights into these areas.
 We therefore also see this as an opportunity to understand where we can implement positive change.
 Naturally, the DMA has provided the foundation for us to outline our sustainability strategy, A Great Offer for Generations.

-Greenhouse Gas (GHG) Emissions
+1. Greenhouse Gas (GHG) Emissions

 As a large and growing retailer, JYSK contributes to significant greenhouse gas emissions through the energy-intensive materials used in our products.
-Operating 3,500 stores and 10 distribution centres also requires a substantial amount of energy.
+Operating more than 3,500 stores and 10 distribution centres also requires a substantial amount of energy.
 Our science-based targets are an important part of our commitment to lowering our greenhouse gas emissions.

-Circularity
+3. Circularity

 The world is rapidly developing in terms of circularity and minimising waste.
 This is also a focus area at JYSK, where we work with Global Recycled Standard on recycled textiles and offer spare parts for selected products to enable repairs.

-As a large employer, we prioritise the well-being of our employees, ensuring they feel safe, content, and valued at work.
-However, a large workforce also presents potential risks in areas such as health and safety and employee well-being.
+As a large employer, we prioritise the wellbeing of our employees, ensuring they feel safe, content, and valued at work.
+However, a large workforce also presents potential risks in areas such as health and safety and employee wellbeing.
 We are dedicated to addressing these challenges through training, improvements to the physical work environment, and ongoing monitoring of accident developments.

 Our efforts within Diversity, Equity, and Inclusion – such as our focus on diversity in both hiring and promotions as well as our extensive work with training and skill development – have a positive impact on our employees.
 Additionally, like many other retailers, JYSK experiences high employee turnover and is continuously focusing on mitigating this e.g. through our career development offerings.